martinzwm/lane-detection/README.md

   >
 </p>

-- where w represent the class probability (the summartion of the probabilities of all pixels in the class) and sigma represent the class variance.
+- where w represents the class probability (the summartion of the probabilities of all pixels in the class) and sigma represents the class variance.
 <p align="center">
   <img src="images/edges.png"
   >